 Mistake #4: Thinking all employees will embrace ‘improved’ access to benefits

 Face it most people don’t like change.
 Even those on the HR team may be uneasy with a new HRIS.
 Create a message that provides the value proposition for all employees as the organization moves to a new HRIS.
 This may seem like extra effort but having your team and employees embracing the change will make the roll-out easier.
-Do a short survey (like Survey Monkey, for example) to quickly allow you to identify concerns so you can determine how to alleviate misunderstandings, field questions/concerns and use as a springboard to an education and training plan for a successful roll-out.
+Do a short survey to quickly allow you to identify concerns so you can determine how to alleviate misunderstandings, field questions/concerns and use as a springboard to an education and training plan for a successful roll-out.